Telus outages and service status in Rexdale, Ontario

 Live Outage Map Near Rexdale, Ontario

-The most recent Telus outage reports came from the following cities: Toronto, Mississauga, Peel, Toronto county, and Richmond Hill.
+The most recent Telus outage reports came from the following cities: Toronto, Mississauga, Peel, and Toronto county.

 | City | Problem Type | Report Time |